courtesy Memphis College of Art

 Shelby Farms Park: 500 N. Pine Lake, 767-PARK, shelbyfarmspark.org.
 The largest metropolitan park in the country.
 Saturdays and Sundays in July: Splash + Splatter, a water-themed playground for all ages, Sat.
 10a–5p, Sun. noon–5p.

-Slave Haven Underground Railroad Museum: 826 N. Second, 527-3427, heritagetoursmemphis.com.
+Slavehaven Underground Railroad Museum: 826 N. Second, 527-3427, heritagetoursmemphis.com.

 Soulsville USA: 926 E. McLemore, 942-SOUL, staxmuseum.com.
 Historic music neighborhood.

 South Main Association: 578-7262, southmainassociation.com.
-Apr.
-8, May 13: Monthly public information meeting every 2nd Tuesday: 6p social, 6:30p program.
+Jul.
+8: Monthly public information meeting every 2nd Tuesday: 6p social, 6:30p program.
 See website for details.

 Sun Studio: 706 Union, 521-0664, sunstudio.com.
 Where rock ‘n’ roll was born.
 Jul.
 5: 60th anniversary celebration of Elvis’s first hit, 10a–5p, cake-cutting noon.

 Victorian Village: 671 Jefferson, 523-0235, victorianvillageinc.org.
-Known for its grand 19th-century Victorian homes and mansions.
+Grand 19th-century Victorian homes and mansions.

 W.C.
 Handy Home: 352 Beale, 527-3427, wchandymemphis.org.
 Former home of the Father of the Blues.